 -Continue this vigorous routine until the tattoo has finished peeling and is no longer shiny.

 -Throughout this process be conscious of the tattoo as it is an open wound.
 A fast and healthy heal entails several things beyond cleaning the tattoo.
 Sleep well, Eat well, hydrate and keep your tattoo clean.

 Things to avoid during HEALING

 - Should you wake up and your clothes are stuck to your tattoo, do not rip them off, for this could result in ripping off scabs.
 Instead wet the area of clothing that is stuck to the tattoo with warm water and it will become unstuck.

--DO NOT wear tight clothing that rubs on or around the tattoo.
+-Do not wear tight clothing that rubs on or around the tattoo.
 Some key areas where this is common is around the pants line and the bra line.
-Try to wear loose fitting clothing over the tattooed area so that its breathable, or if you're not in public, go without!
+Try to wear loose fitting clothing over the tattooed area so that its breathable.
+If you're not going to be in public, go without!

 After your tattoo is healed

--In order to keep your tattoo looking good for as long as possible, it is important to keep your skin moisturized, and when your going to have prolonged sun exposure, use sun block to help avoid fading.
-UV light is not a friend of anything with potential to fade!
+-In order to keep your tattoo looking good for as long as possible, stay out of the sun! when you're going to have any sun exposure, use sun block to help avoid fading.
+UV light is not kind to tattoos!

 - Throughout the life of your tattoo it is important to keep your skin moisturized.
 Lotion and water are the keys to keeping this organ properly hydrated!

 NOTE: there are several ways to heal a tattoo, these are just my recommendations for my style of tattooing.
 If you have a healing method that has worked in the past and you feel more comfortable with that method, then imply it at your own risk.
 Any questions, concerns, or inquiries should first be directed to your artist, not your friends, or family or that random person who got that one tattoo that one time in that other shop!